Remembering the 'Moonlight,' 'La La Land' fiasco

 Photos would later reveal that Beatty and Dunaway were handed the envelope containing the name of the winner for best actress, which was Emma Stone from "La La Land."

-The 90th Acaemy Awards will air at 8 p.m.
+The 90th Academy Awards will air at 8 p.m.
 EST Sunday on ABC.